My cycling month in review: February 2016

 Here’s a look at my current power curve (click to enlarge), followed by a chart with my actual power output personal records at various time intervals.

-I set a total of 2 new power output personal records in February.
+I set a total of zero new power personal records in February.

 Here’s my complete power output chart (my current power chart can always be found in the “Cycling” section on the main menu, above):

 Power Output Personal Records as of February 29, 2016 - Weight: 180.0 pounds/81.65 kg - FTP: 309

 |INTERVAL||POWER (WATTS)||WATTS/KG||DATE||IMPROVEMENT THIS MONTH|